Shri Dhanpat Rai Sachdeva Memorial International Chess Festival 2026

 All India Open Motilalji Firodia Classical FIDE Rating Chess Tournament 2026

-SRM 2nd International FIDE Rating Open Chess Tournament 2026
+2nd Siliguri (SCGC) International FIDE Rated Classical Chess Tournament 2026